 Before you spend another day developing marketing campaigns or improving your service offerings, spend some time thinking about cybersecurity.

-You may have a small business, and you may even work out of your home, but protecting yourself online is just as important as protecting your physical property from intruders.
+You may have a small business, and you may even work out of your home, but protecting yourself online, with protection like Malwarebytes, is just as important as protecting your physical property from intruders.

 You likely trust an alarm system to maintain the safety of your home.